 Browse our range of reports and publications including performance and financial statement audit reports, assurance review reports, information reports and annual reports.

-The audit objective was to assess the effectiveness of the Department of Health’s approach to improving and monitoring immunisation coverage.
+The objective of this audit was to assess the effectiveness of the Department of Immigration and Citizenship's (DIAC) administration of the character requirements of the Migration Act.

 The objective of the audit was to express an opinion on the effectiveness of HOP management having regard to: compliance with applicable Australian Government policies; compliance with internal guidelines to assist loans officers to assess applications and manage loans; and programme performance reporting.